-The base salary component of total compensation for Mr. Spilman for fiscal year 1994 was increased \$50,000, remaining relatively competitive when compared to company size, performance and position within the industry.
-This increase reflected increased responsibilities assumed by Mr. Spilman and the continued profitability of the Company in an increasingly competitive industry.
-In addition, Mr. Spilman has assumed responsibility for developing a plan of transition to be implemented upon his retirement.
+The base salary component of total compensation for Mr. Spilman for fiscal year 1995 was unchanged, remaining at \$450,000.
+Mr. Spilman's salary is relatively competitive when compared to company size, performance and position within the industry.

-The annual bonus paid and stock option grants awarded to Mr. Spilman were based upon the subjective application of the objective performance criteria stated above.
-The annual bonus for fiscal year 1994 was determined using these criteria resulting in a payment of \$225,000, which is 50% of base salary.
-The performance objectives of the Company for stock option grants for Mr. Spilman were met in 1993, resulting in stock option grants in May 1994.
+The annual bonus paid to Mr. Spilman was based upon the subjective application of the objective performance criteria stated above.
+The annual bonus for fiscal year 1995 was determined using these criteria resulting in a payment of \$225,000, which is 50% of his base salary.
+No stock option grants were awarded to Mr. Spilman in 1995.

-For fiscal year 1995, the Organization and Compensation Committee will again establish performance criteria designed to enhance stockholder value.
+For fiscal year 1996, the Organization and Compensation Committee will again establish performance criteria designed to enhance stockholder value.
 These criteria will be consistent with financial objectives of the Company and will be representative of the success needed to insure growth and profitability.